bradwestness/bradwestness.github.io/_posts/2019/2019-01-15-tuesdays-with-bernie-no-8-namesakes.md

 These teams have namesakes which refer to local geography or wildlife.

 #### 1st Place: San Diego Padres
 Named for the Spanish term for the Franciscan friars, who founded San Diego.
+I like it because it's the opposite of a try-hard namesake.
+When you think of "friars," you think of guys with bald spots wearing sack-cloth robes, not intimidating athletes.

 #### 2nd Place: Minnesota Twins
 Named after the Twin Cities of Minneapolis and St. Paul, Minnesota.
+Ranks high because of the [adorable old logo of the two personified cities shaking hands](https://sports.cbsimg.net/images/visual/whatshot/twins-logo-2015.jpg).

 #### 3rd Place: Baltimore Orioles
 Named for the official state bird of Maryland.
 Scores above the other bird teams because it's the state bird and not just a bird who lives in the area but also a bunch of other areas.